 The key with finding a good quality high fiber cat food is to find one that focuses on giving the cat the right balance of fiber in the right amount.

-If you find a high fiber diet, and a lot of the fiber is coming from wood chips (aka powdered cellulose), then you have a problem.
+If you find a high fiber diet, and a lot of the fiber is coming from wood chips (aka powdered cellulose) or wheat or corn then you have a problem.
 This is because these ingredients are filler and poorly fermented.

-A lot of the high fiber cat food is marketed for diet food, weight loss, weight control, etc. This is because the slowly fermentable fiber can give the cat a ‘full’ feeling for quite some time.
+A lot of high fiber cat food is marketed for diet food weight loss, and weight control.
+This is because moderately fermentable fiber can give the cat a ‘full’ feeling for quite some time.
 This makes the cat eat less.

-However, many of the cat foods out there that specialize in these weight loss, high fiber diets use the ‘bad’ fiber sources.
-This causes problems for the cat; again refer to the blog post.
+Many of the cat foods out there that specialize in weight loss, high fiber diets cut corners and use the poorly fermentable fiber sources.

-So what are good high fiber cat foods?
+So what is good high fiber cat food?

 In dry cat food, the normal crude fiber maximum is around 3%.
 Dry food tends to be in poorer quality over wet food anyways, but if you like to feed dry food, 3% is a highly thought of number.
 Anything higher and you should really examine the sources.

 Wet food is a little easier to manage because it’s naturally healthier for your cat.
 Just make sure that the fiber sources come from the ‘good’ sources, and not the ‘bad’ sources like fillers.